-The award, useful in situations where GTA opportunities do not exist or where grant funding is insufficient to fund the student’s final term, enables students to focus on research and writing with the goal of improving the quality of their work and expediting time to degree completion.
+The Graduate School is pleased to offer the Thesis or Dissertation Completion Award to support outstanding domestic or international master’s and doctoral students who are in the final stages of their theses or dissertations.
+This award is offered on a quarterly basis, and is useful in situations where graduate assistantship opportunities do not exist or where grant funding is insufficient to fund the student’s final term.
+The intent of this award is to enable students to focus on research and writing with the goal of improving the quality of their work and expediting time to degree completion.

 - Be a master’s or doctoral student in the final year of their degree and completing a thesis or dissertation

 - Be making satisfactory academic progress, as determined by their graduate program